InkApplications/haphazard/README.md

 ### Simple page load test

-When all you want to test is that the page at *least* loads properly, you can use the `HaphazardTestCase::assertGet()` method.
+When all you want to test is that the page at *least* loads properly, you can use the `HaphazardTestCase::assertGet()` or `HaphazardTestCase::assertPost()` methods.
 This will create a web client and assert that a response code of 200 is returned for the page.

     use Ink\Haphazard\TestCase\HaphazardTestCase;